alex-carvalho-data-terraformation/airflow-spark-infra/README.md

 ### Quick summary

-This project is intendend to demonstrate an infrastructure as a code project, using Terraform and Docker.
+This project is intended to demonstrate an infrastructure as a code project, using Terraform and Docker.

 [Environment description](ENVIRONMENT.md)